bitnami/charts/bitnami/prestashop/README.md

 ## Upgrading

+### To 21.0.0

+This major release bumps the and MariaDB chart version to [18.x.x](https://github.com/bitnami/charts/pull/24804); no major issues are expected during the upgrade.

 ### To 20.0.0

 This major release bumps the MariaDB version to 11.2.
 No major issues are expected during the upgrade.